maviles7/riddles/README.md

 # <Riddles>
 A quiz game inspired by one of DC Comic's supervillians, The Riddler.
-The goal of the game is to answer 2 out of the 3 riddles in order to win.
+The goal of the game is to answer 2 out of the 3 riddles correctly in order to win.
 I choose this game because while I am notriously aweful at riddles, I love superheros and supervillians.
-Both riddles and coding having tested my paitence and logic so I belive to be an appropriate choice of a game to create.
+Both riddles and coding having tested my paitence and logic so I belive this to be an appropriate choice of a game to create.

 # Screenshot